By Ellen Turner Hall

 First the two artists had to contend with their own artistic inhibitions, then with the conservatism of the academic tradition and finally with the reluctance of the general public to accept their violently-coloured canvasses as art.

 The struggle of these two inventors of Fauvism is brought to life at each stop of the guided tour of the Chemin du Fauvisme.
-On a Saturday in June I joined an Anglophone tour group of five Australians and a British couple.
-Our English-speaking guide Cleo, whose grandmother was from Collioure, spices her talk with anecdotes and descriptions of the village as it was in 1905 with 200 fishing boats supplying 45 anchovy workshops which employed 400 women.
+Take a guided tour (post Covid) with an English-speaking guide, if required.
+You will also hear anecdotes and descriptions of the village as it was in 1905 with 200 fishing boats supplying 45 anchovy workshops which employed 400 women.

 What makes the tour experience in Collioure so special is that reproductions of the artists’ paintings are placed at the points in which they were painted, starting on the main beach and winding through the narrow alleys of the Mouret.